 Jem is Artistic Director of site-specific theatre company, Hydrocracker.
 He has produced and performed in The New World Order at Brighton Town Hall and at The Barbican, The Erpingham Camp on Brighton’s iconic pier, and most recently Operation Black Antler, which explored the murky world of undercover police surveillance.
 All three productions for Hydrocracker received tremendous critical acclaim in the UK’s national press.

 As a trainer, Jem has devised and delivered programmes for a wide range of corporate clients including Clifford Chance, Deloitte, Volvo, PWC, Cisco and Adecco.
 He is also a regular visiting coach at various European business schools including IMD in Switzerland, IE Madrid and ESMT Berlin.

 Jonathan is an actor, director and teacher.
 After taking a first class degree in French & Philosophy at New College, Oxford, he studied at the Guildhall School of Music and Drama.
-His theatrical career has included leading roles with the Royal Shakespeare Company, the National Theatre, Shakespeare's Globe Theatre, Chichester Festival Theatre and numerous shows in the West End, including playing Daniel Radcliffe’s father in Equus.
+His theatrical career has included leading roles with the National Theatre, Shakespeare's Globe Theatre, Chichester Festival Theatre and the Royal Shakespeare Company, where he played Dr. Caius in The Merry Wives of Windsor.
+Jonathan has also performed at numerous shows in the West End, including playing Daniel Radcliffe’s father in Equus.

 Jonathan has taught Shakespeare and Acting at some of London’s major drama schools, and given Shakespeare masterclasses to students visiting London on study programs for UCLA and Florida State via the Universities of the American Midwest.